esciencecenter-digital-skills/workshop-metadata/ds-git/tweets.md

 1.
-Do you want to learn how to use git?
-Join our workshop and learn how the basics of git and GitHub: [link]
+Are you looking to keep your code neatly organized and securely backed up?
+Join our workshop and learn how to use git and GitHub: [link]

 2.
-Do you want to more easily collaborate with others on your research software project?
+Do you want to collaborate more smoothly with your colleagues on coding projects?
 During our workshop on [date] you can learn about collaboration with git and GitHub: [link]

 3.
-Are you a researcher looking to take your collaboration on software to the next level?
+Interested in making your scripts reusable and easily shareable?
 Join our workshop to learn about effective collaboration with git and GitHub: [link]